 - Physical Conditioning

-____ Pack with padded hip belt Capacity: 60-70 liters (rental available)*
+____ Pack with padded hip belt.
+Capacity: 60-70 liters (rental with pack cover also available)*

 ____ Pack cover (waterproof nylon)*

 ____ Stuff Sacks or Large Ziploc bags to keep gear organized and dry in your pack*